ropenscilabs/statistical-software-review/.github/ISSUE_TEMPLATE/A-submit-software-for-review.md

 ---
-name: Submit software for review
+name: Submit statistical software for review
-about: Use this template to submit software for review
+about: Use this template to submit statistical software for review

 ---